About LOUI JOVER

-When I was an adolescent I had the thrill of attending a production of the nutcracker suite at the Australian Opera House I am not sure which company it was but I think it was visiting form overseas it may have even been the Bolshoi on a rare tour??....it was a school thing but only a few people went...a teacher & six or seven kids, it was a lot of money back then for the ticket but my parents thought it worth it even though they were quite frugal and skimp.
-I remember thinking it was a lark really and did not take it seriously, it was a way of getting off school...but then when I sat and watched these people with sinewy strong bodies gliding gracefully across the floor as if held up by strings I was thrown into another world, I did not follow the story or the music even, but I fell in a trance for these dancers on a personal level they blew my mind with their ability,line and beauty.
+When I was an adolescent I had the thrill of attending a production of the nutcracker suite at the Australian Opera House.
+I think it was visiting form overseas it may have even been the Bolshoi on a rare tour??....it was a school thing but only a few people went...a teacher & six or seven kids, it was a lot of money back then for the ticket but my parents thought it worth it even though they were quite frugal and skimp.
+I remember thinking it was a lark really and did not take it seriously, but then when I sat and watched these people with sinewy strong bodies gliding gracefully across the floor as if held up by strings I was thrown into another world, I did not follow the story or the music even, but I fell in a trance for these dancers on a personal level they blew my mind with their ability,line and beauty.
 Until one has seen actual ballet of quality in front of their eyes they have no right to comment on the merit of this form at all.
-So I am a life time fan really but again I need stress not for the stories (I mean really the whole swan thing is a children's fold out book...lol) but for the form and line my interest is purely buried in the artistic side of the figurative beauty of these dancers and in short I love the look of old sheet music and the two seemed to complement each other well.......simple as that really.
+So I am a life time fan , but for the form and line my interest is purely buried in the artistic side of the figurative beauty of these dancers and in short I love the look of old sheet music and the two seemed to complement each other well..